quarckster/conress/README.md

 # Cypress container image

-This repository contains Dockerfiles for building a Fedora based container image with installed Cypress binary, Google Chrome and Mozilla Firefox browsers as welll as minimia; amount of required dependencies.
+This repository contains Dockerfiles for building a Fedora based container image with installed Cypress binary, Google Chrome and Mozilla Firefox browsers as welll as minimal amount of required dependencies.

 ## Building arguments